ppetrovtv/pine_script_docs/source/essential/Arrays.rst

     plot(previousClose1, "previousClose1", color.gray, 6)
     plot(previousClose2, "previousClose2", color.white, 2)

-    // While neither the array id `a` nor the array's only element are series,
-    // The call to `array.get()` leaves a series trail behind, so its value
-    // can be used as an argument to the `sma()` call. ma1 = sma(array.get(a, 0), 20)
+    ma1 = sma(array.get(a, 0), 20)
     ma2 = sma(close, 20)
     plot(ma1, "MA 1", color.aqua, 6)
     plot(ma2, "MA 2", color.white, 2)

-    // This illustrates how even if we set the array's element to 10.0
-    // at this point in the script, and its value is thus committed to 10.0 for this bar,
-    // the earlier reference to the value of the `array.get()` call on the previous bar
-    // used to set the `previousClose1` variable will nonethelesse return
+    // Last set having no impact.
-    // the close of the previous bar. array.set(a, 0, 10.0)
+    array.set(a, 0, 10.0)

+Notice the last line of this script.
+It illustrates how even if we set the value of the array's element to ``10.0`` at the end of the script, resulting in the final value for the element being committed as ``10.0`` on the bar's last execution of the script, the earlier call to ``array.get(a, 0)`` nonetheless returned the ``close`` value because that was the value of the array element at that point in the script.
+The series value of the function call will thus be each bar's ``close`` value.

 |Arrays-HistoryReferencing.png|